April 25, 2024

 By Simon J. Lau

-Before leaving, we visited Cadillac Ranch, located along historic Route 66.
-Created in 1974 by the art collective known as the Ant Farm, it consists of ten Cadillac cars buried nose-first in the ground at an angle corresponding to that of the Great Pyramid of Giza.
-Over the years, the cars have become covered in layers of colorful graffiti, inviting visitors to leave their mark and contribute to the evolving artwork.
-The installation embodies the American fascination with automobiles and the open road while also serving as a commentary on consumerism and the transient nature of material culture.
+Over the years, the cars have been coated in layer upon layer of colorful graffiti, with visitors invited to leave their mark and add to the ever-changing artwork.
+The installation reflects America’s love of cars and the open road while also serving as a playful commentary on consumerism and the fleeting nature of material culture.

-We arrived in Santa Fe this afternoon.
-I’m here for several nights, so I’ll share more on this town later!
-In the meantime, here’s our route from Amarillo to Santa Fe (279 miles or 449 km).
+Finally, here’s our route from Amarillo to Santa Fe (279 miles or 449 km).

 Comments are closed.